outofink/morfix-lite/README.md

 ## Features (as compared to the official Morfix app)

-### Features that the offical app will never impliment
+### Features that the offical app will never implement
 - [x] Lightweight
 - [x] Fast
 - [x] Web-based